 Attached here is the application form to write exams.
 Complete the form, enclose the appropriate fee as indicated on the form and send it to CPHR NL at least 60 days prior to the scheduled date of the exam.

-Thirty days prior to the scheduled exam date, you will receive:
+A few weeks prior to the scheduled exam date, you will receive:

 (1) written confirmation of your registration to write the NKE; and